On this page find:

 Overview of the NIJ Office of Investigative and Forensic Sciences

-The NIJ Office of Investigative and Forensic Sciences (OIFS) is the federal government’s lead agency for forensic science research and development as well as for the administration of programs that facilitate training, improve laboratory efficiency and reduce backlogs.
-OIFS' mission is to improve the quality and practice of forensic science through innovative solutions that support research and development, testing and evaluation, technology, information exchange, and the development of training resources for the criminal justice community.
+The NIJ Office of Investigative and Forensic Sciences (OIFS) is the lead federal government agency for facilitating forensic science research and development through academic, federal, state, and local entities.
+OIFS mission is to strengthen the quality and practice of forensic science through research and development, testing and evaluation, technology, and information exchange.

 Major Activities of the NIJ Office of Investigative and Forensic Sciences

 OIFS' major activities include establishing needs from leaders in the community, funding research and development, transitioning technology into the laboratory and developing knowledge to help inform both policy and best practice.

 Research and Development

 OIFS' research and development efforts focus on three primary goals:

 - Expand the information that can be extracted from traditional types of forensic evidence and quantify its evidentiary value.